MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M05_Lab03_Process_Cash_Management.md

 ### Task 4: Import and apply the configuration package.

+1. At the top of the page, click the search icon in the black bar on the right.
+Then type **Configuration Packages** and click the **Configuration Packages** link.

-1. In the **Configuration Packages** page, select the new configuration package for opening balances and select **Manage** and then **Edit**.
+2. In the **Configuration Packages** page, select the new configuration package for opening balances and select **Manage** and then **Edit**.

 2. In the **Config.
 Package Card** page, select **Actions**, then select